wizmik12/personal-web/content/talk/2019/jasyp.md

 date = "2019-04-20T17:45:00"
 time_start = 2019-04-27T17:45:00
-title = "Artificial intelligence: your face is similar to it" abstract = "In this talk I will talk about how the facial recognition works and what could be its impact in our lifes." abstract_short = "" event = "JASYP '19 (Jornadas de Anonimato, Seguridad y Privacidad)" event_url = "https://interferencias.tech/jasyp/"
+title = "Artificial intelligence: your face is similar to it" abstract = "In this talk I will talk about how the facial recognition works and what could be its impact in our lives." abstract_short = "" event = "JASYP '19 (Jornadas de Anonimato, Seguridad y Privacidad)" event_url = "https://interferencias.tech/jasyp/"